09 Oct The Stages of Relapse

 Stage 7: Loss of Control

 If you try handling your problems without help, they may overwhelm you until you feel fed up.
 You may feel that you are getting out of control again.
-Life may become troublesome, and you are at crises.
+Life may become troublesome, and you are at a crisis.
 Once you recognize that you are out of control, you may have a chance at staying clean.
 This is a crucial point during relapse to identify the problems and refrain from drug use.

 Stage 8: Addictive Thinking

 At this stage of your relapse, you use all your addict defense mechanisms.
-The disease convinces you that recovery is not working, and that you should just do what you want.
+The disease convinces you that recovery is not working and that you should just do what you want.
 You may feel miserable and fail to understand what is really going on.
 Deluded feelings convince you that recovery is too hard and not enjoyable.
 The disease makes you avoid support persons, skip meetings, and think about using more and more.
 To avoid responsibilities, you think about leaving your spouse, quitting your job, and using drugs.

 Stage 9: High-Risk Situations

 By this stage, your mental relapse is full-blown.
 Your emotions are in turmoil and your thinking is distorted.
-You believe it is alright to go back to visiting places where drugs are, and you get to be around the drug scene.
+You believe it is alright to go back to visit places where drugs are, and you get to be around the drug scene.
 You justify your behavior and put yourself in real high-risk situations.